MBCT Teacher Certification Pathway

 3. Individual Mentoring

 4. Must have attended three qualifying silent retreats.
-You may complete either a one 5-7 day retreat or two 3-day retreats.
+You may complete either one 5-7 day retreat or two 3-day retreats.
 One retreat must be Insight Inside Us.**

 6. MBCT Teacher Certification Review